 What kinds of local regulations and social distancing rules are in place in Colombia?

 The truth is, local requirements vary, and have been subject to change in unpredictable ways with announcements often coming a day or two before.
-Thus is the way things go in Latin America.
+Thus is the way things go in Latin America and Colombia.

 Most places have now eased up considerably in an effort to jump start the economy, and you should expect hotels, restaurants, and tourist attractions to be open with reduced capacities.
-On the other hand night clubs and large gatherings indoors are likely to be off limits everywhere for a while.
+On the other hand night clubs and large gatherings indoors are likely to be off limits everywhere for a while longer.

 What are regulations like in Cartagena?